UI vs. UX – The Differences Between Them and How to Optimize Both

 The content on a digital platform should be accurate, trustworthy, and well-regarded in order for it to contribute to a positive user experience

-Ui - 2 Web Designers Working On User Interface Layout
+UI - 2 Web Designers Working on User Interface Layout

 Working Together